haydenmclemore-fresnost/math120_final_project/updatedproposal.md

 ## Project Focus

-I will use Pandas to clean and filter the dataset, look at trends in specific water quality parameters, and create simple visualizations.
-The project stays entirely within class material: filtering, groupby operations, merges, descriptive statistics, and Plotly charts.
+I will use Pandas to clean and filter the dataset, look at trends in specific water quality parameters, and create simple visualizations using class materials like: filtering, groupby operations, merges, descriptive statistics, and Plotly charts.

 ## Research Questions